fabriciovital/dbt-core/documentation/docs/home/index.md

     All data used in the project is public.

-## About Sparkanos
+## About Data Engineering Stack Project

-The goal of the Sparkanos project is to extract data from PostgreSQL and write it to the data lake in the landing layer.
+The goal of the Data Engineering Stack is to extract data from PostgreSQL and write it to the data lake in the landing layer.
 From there, the data will be processed and written into Delta format across the bronze, silver, and gold layers.

 Trino will be used as an API to connect to these Delta tables, enabling efficient querying and data access.